 Pepper syndrome is of interest only (the term is not readily used in day-to-day practice), and refers to primary adrenal neuroblastoma with extensive liver metastases 1.
 In essence, it refers to stage 4S neuroblastoma (see staging of neuroblastoma).

 Percutaneous cholecystostomy is an image-guided placement of drainage catheter into gallbladder lumen.
 This minimally invasive procedure can aid stabilisation of a patient to enable a more measured surgical approach with time for therapeutic planning.

 Percutaneous transhepatic biliary drainage is an interventional radiology procedure undertaken for those with biliary obstruction.

-It is almost exclusively performed in those with malignant obstruction, such as cholangiocarcinoma, ampullary and pancreatic malignancies when retrograde access via...
+It is almost exclusively performed in those with a malignant obstruction, such as cholangiocarcinoma, ampullary and pancreatic malignancies when retrograde access v...

 Percutaneous transhepatic cholangiography (PTC) is a radiographic technique employed in visualisation of the biliary tree and can be used as the first step in a number of percutaneous biliary interventions (e.g. percutaneous transhepatic biliary stent placement)

 A periampullary diverticulum is a location-specific type of duodenal diverticulum.

 The incidence is reported to increase with age with reported rates as high as 27%.

 It is located close to the region of the duodenum often involving the D2 segment.